sawolford/onsub/README.md

 #### - Section `git`
 The example `git` section provides sample `git` commands.
 ##### `git` summary
-	gitmakecommand  -- Python helper function that makes a git clone gitpriority     -- Python helper function checks if folder is a git folder gitdefault      -- Pseudo-section for all OSs for git gitlinux        -- Pseudo-section for all Linux for git gitwindows      -- Pseudo-section for all Windows for git
+	gitmakecommand  -- Python helper function that makes or updates a git clone gitpriority     -- Python helper function that checks if folder is a git folder gitdefault      -- Pseudo-section for all OSs for git gitlinux        -- Pseudo-section for all Linux for git gitwindows      -- Pseudo-section for all Windows for git